 Here are some helpful steps and advice to steer you in the right direction on how to start a divorce:

 - Determine the grounds for divorce.

 When filing this formal petition, be prepared to explain to the judge exactly why you want a divorce.
-Consider the 12 specific reasons the law considers legal grounds for divorce in the state of Georgia, and decide which ground for divorce fits your situation.
+Consider the 12 specific reasons the law considers legal grounds for divorce in the state of Georgia.
+Then decide which ground for divorce fits your situation.
 Each ground has specific legal qualifications that must be met in order to claim it.